Energinet-DataHub/energy-origin/doc/architecture/adr/0020-PROPOSAL-authentication-orm.md

 ## Context and Problem Statement

 MartenDB EventStore has previously been proposed as the database of choice, but [ADR-0015](0015-domains-responsible-for-persistance.md) allows each domain to choose the database that best suits it.
-For the Auth domain we've therefore decided to go for a simpler solution in the form of a relational PostgreSQL database.
+For the Auth domain we have therefore decided to go for a simpler solution in the form of a relational database.
+PostgreSQL has previously been the go-to choice and we found no reason to change this.

 Because of this we need an ORM to handle entity mapping and database migrations.